Unknown Hinson

-Stuart Daniel Baker (November 7, 1954), better known by his stage name Unknown Hinson, is an American singer, musician, songwriter, comedian, and actor.
+Stuart Daniel Baker (born November 7, 1954), known by his stage name Unknown Hinson, is an American singer, musician, songwriter, and voice actor.
+He was the longtime voice of Early Cuyler in the adult animated sitcom Squidbillies from 2005 to 2019.

 Biography

 Stuart Daniel Baker, a music teacher and studio musician from Albemarle, North Carolina, created his alter-ego for The Wild Wild South, a Charlotte-area public-access program that featured comedy sketches and concert footage.
 Baker and co-star Don Swan played the characters of Unknown Hinson and Rebel Helms, respectively.
 After Swan's death in 1995, Baker created The Unknown Hinson Show, a direct spin-off of The Wild Wild South.
 The Unknown Hinson Show won Creative Loafing Charlotte's "Best Of" poll for Best Public-Access Television Show four years in a row.
 After the series ended, Baker continued in his role as Unknown Hinson, performing live concerts and releasing several recordings.

 Career

 Live performing career

-Hinson has shared the stage with many notable rockabilly, country, and psychobilly acts such as The Reverend Horton Heat, Marty Stuart, Hank III, and Ed King.
-Hank III, grandson of Hank Williams, has Hinson's face tattooed on his biceps.
+Hinson has performed with many notable rockabilly, country, and psychobilly acts such as The Reverend Horton Heat, Marty Stuart, Hank III, and Ed King.
+Hank III, grandson of Hank Williams, has Hinson's face tattooed on his bicep.